 - Battery or hydrogen?
 Understanding the factors determining their competition and coexistence

-The Energy Training Centre e-Certificate for delegates who attend and complete the online training course.
+The Energy Training Centre e-Certificate will be given to the participants who attend and complete the online training course.